VegaDeftwing/OpGuidesHugoSrc/content/Phil/Religion.md

 Here's where things take a turn.

 The same representatives that are getting elected because they're ~~Pro Life~~ all for forcing women to give birth are largely repsonible for legislation that has negatively impacted copyright law, access to information, what is allowed to be distributed on a platform, funding for reaseach and devolpment (notably in aerospace), policy for renewable energy, and the prolification of techgiants which stiffle competition, and hinder both our options freedom of speech and moderation online.
-So, even if you don't give a shit directly, the knock on effects will matter to you.
+So, even if you don't care about religion and how it influences politics directly, the knock on effects will matter to you.

 {{< quote "Pericles" >}}